Officer in Charge of Construction RVN: History

 By February 1967, OICC RVN staff was 1,050, including 90 naval Civil Engineer Corps officers, at 47 sites with 782 separate projects.
-This was in response to the growth in work for RMK-BRJ, which reached a peak of over 51,000 employees in July 1966.
+This was in response to the growth in work for RMK-BRJ, which peaked at over 51,000 employees in July 1966.

 At a ceremony marking the completion of all work under the RMK-BRJ contract on 3 July 1972, Ambassador Ellsworth Bunker noted the end of a “decade of achievement.”

 With increased “Vietnamization” of the war effort, OICC RVN helped to build up the Vietnamese construction industry from 1969 through 1972 by awarding fixed-price contracts to Vietnamese construction contractors.
 The largest of these contracts was for a 102-building Combined Arms School at Bearcat, with a contract value of $3.5 million, awarded to the Vietnamese construction contractor Tran Ngoc Tuan & Ngo The Chu Joint Venture in 1972.
-RMK-BRJ had trained over 200,000 Vietnamese employees over the 10-year life of its contract in construction and administrative trades and many of these workers became the backbone of the Vietnamese construction industry.
+RMK-BRJ had trained over 200,000 Vietnamese employees over the 10-year contract in construction and administrative trades and many of these workers became the backbone of the Vietnamese construction industry.

 OICC RVN was disestablished on 1 October 1972.
 This coincided with the contract closure report for the RMK-BRJ contract.
 As reported by Richard Tregaskis, “At that time, no disputes remained between the Navy and the contractor, — a remarkable achievement for a contract relationship of this nature.”
 The contract was closed with a value of $1.865 billion, which does not include the value of government-furnished materials, equipment, shipping, and transportation.
 This is the equivalent of $14 billion in 2017 dollars.

 On 1 October 1972, all remaining contracts with Vietnamese construction contractors were transferred to the successor organization to OICC RVN, the Director of Construction, Republic of Vietnam, under the command of the Officer in Charge of Construction Thailand.